Skills Development for Youth: Promoting vocational skills for young people in Rakhine State

-Access to these services is further limited for young Rohingyas, some of whom live in IDP camps, as a result of formal and socio-cultural barriers.
+Access to these services is further limited for young Rohingyas, some of whom live in IDP camps, as a result of official and socio-cultural barriers.

-Young vulnerable people aged between 15 and 30 in Rakhine State have better access to vocational training and employment promotion.
-Income and employment prospects for young people contribute to long-term, sustainable development in line with the transitional assistance strategy of the German Federal Ministry for Economic Cooperation and Development.
+Young people aged between 15 and 30 from vulnerable sections of the population in Rakhine State have better access to vocational training courses and employment promotion.
+The income and employment prospects of young people contribute to the country’s sustainable development.

-- Basic skills training inside and outside IDP camps: cooperation with the Norwegian Refugee Council and the Danish Refugee Council, two international non-governmental organisations (NGOs), is facilitating access to internally displaced persons.
-In addition, existing training courses are being refined and adapted to national standards.
+The project is cooperating with local and international non-governmental organisations (NGOs) in order to gain access to IDPs.
+As part of this, the existing training courses are being refined and adapted to national standards.
 The project harnesses the experience of the NGOs on (mobile) skills training as a basis for developing its own activities.
-For example, training courses are on offer on repairing motorbikes and small items of agricultural equipment for rice farming.
-Internships are also arranged and financial assistance is available to help with the start-up of small businesses.
+Training courses on repairing motorbikes or small items of agricultural equipment for rice farming are offered.
+The project also helps with internship placement and provides start-up assistance for founding micro enterprises.

-- Short skill-based (mobile) courses: the project supports public bodies with the introduction and implementation of short courses and the adaptation of these to national standards.
-Training of teaching staff and the renovation and equipping of state training facilities strengthen the vocational education system as a whole.
+The project supports state agencies in launching and implementing short courses and in adapting these to national standards.
+Instructor training and the renovation and equipping of government training facilities strengthen the vocational education system as a whole.

 In selected communities and villages, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and its partners offer courses that improve general life skills.
 Examples include language training in Burmese and English, training in critical thinking, self-reflection or stress management, and general education in economic and financial matters.